How to become a Construction Manager

 Bachelors

-Bachelor in Construction Management program equips students with refined skills in written and verbal communication, technical construction fundamentals, mathematics, business, and law to prepare them for their future careers as construction leaders.
+The Bachelor in Construction Management degree refines your skills in written and verbal communication, technical construction fundamentals, mathematics, business, and law.

 Design and construction technologies